Paul Robinson (Neighbours): 2004–2025

 Amy, Paul’s estranged daughter, arrives with her son Jimmy, leading to turbulent family dynamics.
 His engagement to Naomi collapses after infidelity, and he targets Jimmy’s father Liam.
 Paul faces mounting debt, losing Lassiter’s temporarily to the Quill Group before buying into a rundown motel with Steph Scully.
 A deadly boiler explosion at Lassiter’s kills Josh Willis and Doug Willis, and Paul is wrongfully convicted.
 His innocence is later proven, but relationships with Terese and others remain strained.

 Paul’s personal life grows complicated with new revelations, including discovering he fathered twins David and Leo Tanaka.
 He attempts to pursue Terese, who initially rejects him for Gary Canning.
 Business rivalries, manipulative schemes, and tensions with his children define this period.
 Eventually, Paul and Terese marry, though their relationship endures countless ups and downs, exacerbated by Paul’s meddling in family and business matters.

 In later years, Paul’s machinations against Nicolette Stone over a surrogacy agreement lead to a million-dollar scandal when he mistakenly delivers Leo’s baby, Abigail, to David and Aaron.
-His deceit ends his marriage with Terese, who separates from him.
-His feud with Krista Sinclair and her family intensifies after the death of his son David, which Paul indirectly causes by tipping off Eden Shaw.
+This deceit ends his marriage with Terese, who separates from him and begins a relationship with his half-brother Glen.
+Paul eventually considers selling Lassiter's to Shane and moving to New York with his family, but he aborts these plans upon his reconciliation with Therese.
+Their relationship collapses a year later after Paul covers up the apparent death of Krista Sinclair (Majella Davis), and he resists her half-sister Reece Sinclair (Mischa Barton) when she arrives at Lassiter's (ostensibly to oversee her family's recent acquisition of the hotel) to find her.
+Paul develops a new feud with Krista when she is found alive and appointed to a managerial role at the hotel, which peaks after the death of his son David, which Paul indirectly causes by tipping off Krista's vengeful ex-boyfriend Eden Shaw (Costa D'Angelo).